-NOW ACCEPTING APPLICATIONS!
 Applications are accepted on a rolling basis.
 Once the class is full, applicant names will be added to a waiting list.
-We encourage you to apply as early as possible as the class fills up quickly.
+We encourage you to apply as soon as possible as only a few spots remain.
 To apply, please submit a completed online application with:

-A statement of up to 350 words detailing what you hope to experience at THREAD.
+A 350-word statement detailing what you hope to experience at THREAD.
 In the document, please also include a link to at least one work that you are proud of, from any medium.
 If you have no published work online, you can submit your sample as a separate file with your application.

-The tuition fee of $1,995 includes program materials, welcome reception, drink vouchers for nightly gatherings, and all-day refreshments.
-A $500 deposit must be made in order to secure your place in the class no later than May 10th.
+The tuition fee is $1,995 and includes program materials, welcome reception, drink vouchers for nightly gatherings, and all-day refreshments.

 We will inform applicants of their acceptance within two weeks of receiving their completed application.
 Once the program reaches capacity, we will not accept additional participants, but will add names to a wait list.